MY GO TO STEEL

 80CRV2 Spring Steel- (This steel is marked by an "X" under the maker stamp) Details coming

-CPM Magnacut- (This steel is marked by a "five point star" under the maker stamp) I am currently fazing this steel out.
+CPM Magnacut- (This steel is marked by a "five point star" under the maker stamp) 62-64hrc depending on the intended use.

 1095 High Carbon- (This steel does not have a mark, but is usually in a hamon or forged blade) It doesn't come anymore proven than 1095 when it comes to steel.
 Whether its a Mora, an Old Hickory, or a USMC Ka-Bar most people have had some use with this steel or its equivalent at one time or another.
 Good toughness, good edge retention, and easy to maintain in the field has made 1095 a go to steel for many people over the years.
 I mostly use this steel for Hamon work and kitchen knives but on occasion I use it for forging as well.
 1095 is a high cabin non-stainless steel so it will need to be dried and oiled to prevent rust.
-I heat treat this steel to a 59-62RC depending on the intended use.
+I heat treat this steel for a 59-62RC depending on the intended use.

 Convex Grind- The Convex Grind is in my opinion the best all around grind that will perform a large number of tasks very well and is easy to sharpen and maintain.
 While not quite as good at slicing as a flat grind, it is tougher and superior for battening and wood carving/feather slicks.
 The Convex Grind is a better bushcraft grind than a flat grind, a better slicer than the scandi and it is very easy to maintain your edge in the field.
 In my opinion the Convex Grind is the best do it all grind for hunting, bushcraft and utility work.
 I grind my convex grinds with a small secondary edge and a thin grind.
 What this means is that you can just sharpen the edge just like a normal flat grind on a stone and a hard back strop.
 At the same time, the secondary edge is well blended into the bevel so if you prefer to sharpen on a mouse pad, or a rolling motion on a stone it will work very good as well.
 This grind preforms different depending on the thickness you choose.
 For a better slicer you should go with a 3/32", while for a robust bushcraft knife 5/32" gives you a lot of strength and 1/8" is a good balance of strength and slicing performance.